Difference Between Mergers and Acquisitions

 - Companies that are merged usually consider each other of equal stature, and hence they help each other out to create a synergy.
 In the case of an acquisition, the company that acquires imposes its will on the acquired company, and the acquired company is stripped of its freedom and decision-making.
 The power difference between the acquired and acquiring companies is huge.

 - Since the merger requires a whole new company to be formed, it needs many legal formalities and procedures to be followed.
 The acquisition doesn’t have many legal formalities and paperwork to be filled as compared to the merger.

 |Definition||The merger is a process in which more than one companies come forward to work as one.||The acquisition is a process in which one company takes control of another company.|

 |Terms||Considered to be friendly and planned.||Considered to be hostile and sometimes involuntary (not always)|

 |Title||A new name is given.||The acquired company comes under the name of the acquiring company.|

-|Scenario||Two or more companies that consider each other on equal terms usually merge.||Acquiring company is always larger than the acquired company.|
+|Scenario||Two or more companies that consider each other on equal terms usually merge.||Acquiring a company is always larger than the acquired company.|

-|Power||The power-difference is almost nil between two companies.||Acquiring company gets to dictate terms.|
+|Power||The power-difference is almost nil between the two companies.||The acquiring company gets to dictate terms.|

 |Example||Merging of Glaxo Wellcome and SmithKline Beecham to GlaxoSmithKline||Tata Motors acquisition of Jaguar Land Rover|